statseeker/grafana-statseeker-datasource/README.md

 Developed by Statseeker.

 ## Limited Support
 This Statseeker Grafana Datasource is published with limited support, Techniche cannot guarantee that all functions will be available throughout the complete lifetime of the product.
-Techniche will do its best to solve upcoming problems but cannot give assurance.
+Techniche will do its best to solve upcoming problems but cannot give assurance it may work with your installed grafana version.
 Support for this Statseeker Grafana Datasource feature is provided on a no-obligation and best effort basis only.

 ## License
 Copyright (c) 2021 Statseeker